a field guide to needlework

 that were ready to be re-combed,

-drawn out into a form of top
+into a form of top

 wound on a wrist (vs stick) distaff